 Saint-Germain-des-Prés is one of my favorite arrondissements in Paris.
-It has so many great restuarants, shops and corners to explore, I could spend days in this neighborhood all by itself, never visiting anything else!
-Looks like Eileen Cho, Korean American photographer and journalist based in Paris feels the same!
+It has so many great restaurants, shops and corners to explore, I could spend days in this neighborhood all by itself, never visiting anything else!
+Looks like Eileen Cho, Korean American photographer, and journalist based in Paris feels the same!

 Let’s Discover Eileen’s 6th Arrondissement.

 Favorite thing about your neighborhood, the 6th arrondissement.

 I LOVE that it’s so central and safe!
 There’s also so many places to eat and shop.
 I adore Saint Germain des Près, where all the amazing creatives and philosophers (Dali, Hemingway, etc) hung out in the 20s so there’s a ton of history too.
 At night, I love to stroll by the Seine.
 Being in the Latin Quarter and on the left bank (Rive Gauche) is pretty sweet.

 There are a lot of bars so it’s super loud at night.
 Nothing against tourists but there are SO many, at ALL times in the 6eme!

 What differentiates your neighborhood from all the other parts of the city?

 I honestly can’t live anywhere else after living in the 6eme.
 There’s always something to do.
 We also have a ton of tourist attractions (not tourist traps!!) and a whole street dedicated to galleries.
 But most importantly, as mentioned above, we have Saint Germain which is magic!